homorunner/mcpmark-notion/docs/mcp/notion.md

 This guide walks you through preparing your Notion environment for MCPMark and authenticating the CLI tools.

+> Note: Set your Notion app and workspace interface language to English.
+We use Playwright for browser automation and our locator logic relies on raw English text in the UI.
+Non-English interfaces can cause element selection to fail.

 ## 1 · Set up Notion Environment

 1. **Duplicate the MCPMark Source Pages**